schoudhary108/process-events-streaming/README.md

 ## Dependency

-This library is using a wondeful library 'duct' for low level process handling
+This library is using a wonderful library 'duct' for low level process handling